ryu1kn/vscode-annotator/README.md

-# Annotate
+# Annotator

 ## Features

-Show Annotation information.
+Display `git blame` result of a current file.
+Quickly check the changes on the file on a selected commit.

 ## Commands

-* `Annotation: Show Git annotation of the Current File`
+* `Annotator: Show Git annotation of the Current File`

+## Configurations

+* `annotator.annotationColumnWidth`: Width of the annotation column

+## Prerequisite

+`git` command must be available

 ## Release Notes

 ### 0.0.1

-Initial release of annotation
+Initial release of Annotator